innovategy/innosystem/GUIDE.md

   - `sync`: Synchronous processing, completes immediately
   - `async`: Asynchronous processing, runs in the background
   - `batch`: Batch processing, handles multiple items at once
+- Ensure that when defining processor types in database records, they exactly match the `ProcessorType` enum values in the code
+- All required columns must be provided, including `processing_logic_id` and `standard_cost_cents`
+- The system now features improved error logging for debugging job type issues
 - Make sure to implement appropriate error handling in your processor
 - Always test new job types with the tester service before deploying to production